Rentvesting Explained: A Smart Property Strategy

 Invest with confidence

-For example, you might be single and wanting to enter the property market but the home you want isn’t in your price range.
-Alternatively, you might already be renting and are enjoying where you live, but the timing isn’t feasible for you to move right now.
+For example, you might be single and wanting to enter the property market, but the home you want isn’t in your price range.
+Alternatively, you might already be renting and enjoying where you live, but the timing isn’t feasible for you to move right now.
 Or, perhaps you have a life and job in the city where you’re currently renting or looking to rent, and know that down the track you’ll want a ‘tree change’ and move out to somewhere more spacious.

 Property management fees are between 5% to 12% of your weekly rent.
 This varies greatly from state to state.
-Some types of fees you can expect from a property manager include the letting fee to cover the property manager sourcing a new tenant for your property, along with a management fee to cover the day-to-day activities required to manage the lease.
+Some types of fees you can expect from a property manager include the letting fee to cover the property manager sourcing a new tenant for your property, alongside a management fee to cover the day-to-day activities required to manage the lease.

-So choosing a property manager to manage your investment property is a wise decision that may save you time and money over the long term.
+Choosing a property manager to manage your investment property is a wise decision that may save you time and money over the long term.

 At LJ Hooker, our goal is to increase your income and ensure your investment is working for you with minimal risk.
 If you’ve decided that rentvesting is for you, then soliciting the help of a rental property manager is the easiest way to start.
-Find a property manager and maximise the potential of your investment, or get a free rental appraisal today.